 Children need love and acceptance, support and protection, attention and encouragement from parents in order to grow up strong, confident, and able to thrive in the world.

-That’s not the child’s selfishness or dysfunction – it’s a natural response to problems for the child that the parents caused.
+That’s not the child’s selfishness or dysfunction on display – it’s a natural, normal response to life and living problems for the child that the parents caused.

 very closely linked with a low degree of comfort

 with intimacy and closeness.

 [The] problem with self-reliance is the “self” part.

 It forces you to ignore the needs of [the person you love]